 I think that this embroidered notebook would be a great handmade gift for someone, stand alone or paired with some beautiful pencils or a nice pen!
 Add this DIY to your list next time you are feeling stitchy.
 I think you’ll love it!

-For more projects you might enjoy, check out the following posts:
+For more easy adult craft projects you might enjoy, check out the following posts: